rahulchandra-cu/Covid19/README.md

 # Covid19
-This repo has Covid19  Data Analysis done by RMarkdown
+This report is to analyze COVID19 Data provided by Johns Hopkins University through its GitHub public repo.
+R Markdown is used for this analysis.